Navya32/InnerveTask/README.md

 # InnerveTask
-submission of innerve task for head coordinator
+Submission of innerve task for head coordinator

 Link to view the website: https://innerve.netlify.app/